rehierl/node-tree-outliner/about-h1-h6.md

 element.
 A node's parent element is said to be the node's parent container element because it contains the node as one of its inner child nodes.

-Any heading element is the parent container to all its inner child nodes.
-The inner nodes of a heading element define the heading for the section it introduces.
+A heading element is the parent container of all its inner child nodes.
+The inner nodes of a heading element define the heading for the section that the heading element introduces.

-The parent container of the section introduced by the body element is the body element itself.
-Likewise, if element `X` introduces section `Y` as an inner section, then element `X` is said to be the section's parent container element.

 The parent container of a section introduced by a heading element is the parent element of that heading.
-Likewise, if element `X` introduces section `Y` as a subsequent section (i.e. not inside of it), then element's parent container is said to be the section's parent container element.
+In general, the parent element of element `X` is said to be the parent container of section `Y` if element `X` introduces section `Y` as a subsequent section (i.e. not inside of it).

+The parent container of the section introduced by the body element is the body element.
+In general, element `X` is said to be the parent container of section `Y` if element `X` introduces section `Y` as an inner section.

-A section's parent container is said to contain its section as an inner section.
+A container element is said to contain section as an inner section if that container element is the section`s parent container.

-Note that the element that introduced a section and the section's parent container element are not always identical (i.e. these can be different elements).
+Note that the element which introduced a section and the section's parent container element are not necessarily identical (i.e. these can be different elements).

-Note that this definition does not state that all inner sections of such a parent container also have to end inside of their container element (i.e. a section might contain nodes that are located outside of its parent container ...).
+Note that, as this definition is based upon an element's characteristic to introduce a new section, it is independent of where exactly a section ends.
+The only statement that can be made is that a section always begins inside its parent container.

 **Section X (is located inside | belongs to | is associated with) container Y**

 A section is said to be located inside of its parent container.

-In addition to that, a section can also be said to be belong to, or to be associated with, its parent container element.
+In addition to that, a section can also be said to be belong to, or to be associated with its parent container element.

 Note that a section's belongs-to-node (outwards) and contains-node (inwards) associations have different direction!